PraiseTheDarkFlo/flet-extended-interactive-viewer/README.md

 To install the `flet-extended-interactive-viewer` package:

 - Using `pip`:

     ```bash
     pip install flet-extended-interactive-viewer
     ```
+    After this, you will have to manually add this package to your `requirements.txt` or `pyproject.toml`.

 Build your app:
 - Using Linux:

     ```bash
     flet build linux -v
     ```
 - Using Mac:

     ```bash
     flet build macos -v
     ```
 - Using Windows:

     ```bash
     flet build windows -v
     ```